-Yes, small shareholders' Director shall be considered as an independent director subject to, his being eligible under Sub-section (6) of Sec.
-149 and his giving a declaration of his independence in accordance with Sub-section (7) of Section 149 of the Act.
+Yes, small shareholders' Director shall be considered as an independent director subject to, his being eligible under Sec.
+149(6) and his giving a declaration of his independence in accordance with Sec.
+149(7) of the Act.

 (iv) Vacation of office by small shareholder Director.